-On December 31, 2019, we dismissed KPMG LLP as our independent registered accounting firm and appointed OUM & Co.
+On December 31, 2019, we dismissed KPMG LLP ("KPMG") as our independent registered accounting firm and appointed OUM & Co.
 LLP as our new independent registered accounting firm.
-No fees were billed by OUM & Co.
-LLP in 2019.

-The following table represents aggregate fees billed to Vaxart for the years ended December 31, 2018 and 2019, by KPMG LLP.
+The following table represents aggregate fees billed to Vaxart for the years ended December 31, 2020 and 2019, by KPMG.

-Year Ended December 31,

-2018 2019
+2020 2019

-Audit Fees(1) \$ 559,000 \$ 381,143
+Audit Fees (1) \$88,295 \$381,143

-Audit-Related Fees •
+Audit-Related Fees -

-Tax Fees
+Tax Fees - -

-All Other Fees(2) 1,780 1,780
+All Other Fees (2) 1,780

-Total Fees \$ 560,780 \$ 382,923
+Total Fees \$88,295 \$382,923

-(1) Audit Fees consisted of fees for professional services rendered for the audits of our financial statements which were billed during the respective year, including the audits of our annual financial statements and reviews of our interim quarterly reports, and services provided in connection with SEC filings, including consents and comfort letters.
+(1) Audit Fees consisted of fees for professional services rendered for the audits of our financial statements, including the audits of our annual financial statements and reviews of our interim quarterly reports, and services provided in connection with SEC filings, including consents and comfort letters.

-(2) All Other Fees consisted of access to KPMG LLP's Accounting Research Online website.
+(2) All Other Fees consisted of access to KPMG's Accounting Research Online website.